 Dia de los

-For over 30 years, the merchants on Olvera Street have celebrated Dia de los Muertos.
+For over 35 years, the merchants on Olvera Street have celebrated Dia de los Muertos.
 The celebration has evolved to incorporate the pre-Columbian, Aztec, Mayan and Catholic rituals surrounding death.
 Each night, a vibrant and colorful procession sets the stage for our ceremony.

-October 25 thru November 2 at 7:00pm
+October 25 thru November 2

 Traditional Mayan Blessing/Soul Cleansing takes place before and after the procession

 Grupo Tartalejos – an indigenous Aztec group leading the procession with incense and ceremonial blessing

 “Living Muertos” – participants dress up as skeletons